 The closet width and length need to be measured because you need to know how long to cut each shelf and how many shelves to make according to the length of the closet.
 Cut sticks to brace your shelf the same width of the shelves you cut-out, one for each side of the closet wall.
 Make sure each stick is straight.

 Place shelf on top of wooden sticks to brace it, no screwing or nailing down is needed to the shelf.
-It’s your choice to stain (I stained mine), paint or just leave it raw.
+It’s your choice to stain (I stained the wood), paint or just leave it raw.

 I created three shelves, spaced evenly.